gdmarmerola/gdmarmerola.github.io/_posts/2017-11-21-ts-for-bernoulli-bandit.md

         return np.random.binomial(1, self.bandit_probs[k]), np.max(self.bandit_probs) - self.bandit_probs[k]
 ```

-We also can use **matplotlib** to generate a video of random draws from these bandits.
+We can use `matplotlib` to generate a video of random draws from these bandits.
 Each row shows us the history of draws for the corresponding bandit, along with its true expected reward $\theta_k$.
 Hollow dots indicate that we pulled the arm but received no reward.
 Solid dots indicate that a reward was given by the bandit.

 <div class="myvideo">
    <video  style="display:block; width:100%; height:auto;" autoplay controls loop="loop">